Grasses

 Problems: Ergot, powdery mildew, rust, smut, brown patch, leaf spot, net blotch, pink snow mold, anthracnose, eye spot, and summer blight can affect plants.

-Panicum virgatum PRAIRIE WINDS
+Panicum virgatum 'Dallas Blues'

 Festuca glauca 'Elijah Blue'